Somatic Yoga for Women

 The Body Remembers

-The body can hold experiences, emotions, and patterns of movement and behavior.
-A somatic movement and yoga practice can help unravel these layers, that might be stored away in our bodies.
+Our bodies can hold experiences, emotions, and patterns of movement and behaviour.
+A somatic movement and yoga practice can help unravel layers of emotions, tension and holding that might be stored away in our bodies.
+Read more about how yoga can regulate our nervous system.

-Unlike more traditional methods of yoga, a somatic movement approach to yoga can become intuitive and fluid.
+Somatic movement and yoga is intuitive and fluid.
 We inquire into our body’s natural intelligence through gentle asana and breath.
 We can develop awareness of where tensions may lie within our bodies and explore release, cultivating a deeper sense of ease and safety within yourself.
 We move from the inside, rather than imitating what we think something should look like.

-The nature of our daily lives keeps us in our heads, and very busy.
-A somatic movement and yoga practice can bring us back home to the body.
-Through slow mindful motion we cultivate grounding and yielding to the support of the earth, finding a sense of natural stability and balance.
+A somatic movement and yoga practice can bring us back home to the body, and into connection with received support.
+Through slow mindful motion we learn to yield to the support of the earth, and find a sense of natural stability and balance.

 Softening & Releasing